Meet the Team!

 Onwer/Director

 Hi!
 My name is Mayra L. Ramirez, and I’m originally from Honduras, Central America.
 I’m a proud mom to two wonderful daughters, Sofia and Valeria.
-Sofia is currently in high school, and Valeria is studying Civil Engineering at the University of Idaho.
+Sofia is currently in high school, and Valeria is studying Business Marketing at the University of Idaho.
 Both of them entered the Boise School District through dual language programs and are now fully fluent in English!

 I hold a degree in Education with a focus on Family and Consumer Sciences and spent eight years teaching Home Economics in Honduras.
 My husband also has a strong background in education—he taught for 15 years and served as the Director of a bilingual school.
 These days, he owns and operates his own roofing company and occasionally helps out with school pickups and maintenance at our preschool.